Cholesterol and Heart Disease

 Cholesterol, Mortality and Total Cholesterol

 Probably some of the best evidence for cholesterol and mortality comes from a massive study out of Korea.
 The study evaluated 12.8 million adults.
 And the results are surprising.
 Both low and high total cholesterol (LDL and HDL levels combined) is associated with an increased risk of death.
-The risks for increased mortality appear to primarily occur below 180 mg/dl or above 280 mg/dl of total cholesterol (Yi 2019).
-This could make an argument that normal total cholesterol levels should span from 180-280 mg/dl.
+The risks for increased mortality appear to primarily occur below 210 mg/dl or above 249 mg/dl of total cholesterol with some variations based on sex and age (Yi 2019).
+This could make an argument that normal total cholesterol levels should be close to these levels.

 It’s interesting to note that normal total cholesterol levels are thought to span 125-200 mg/dl.
-This range is mostly in the range that appears to increase the risk for death.
+This range is in the range that appears to increase the risk for death.
 The data clearly calls into question the mainstream approach of lowering cholesterol at almost any cost.
-Reducing total cholesterol under 180 mg/dl may not necessarily be the best approach.

 The other interesting piece to note is in relation to age: the association between cholesterol levels and mortality for individuals over age 75 is significantly reduced.
 This raises obvious questions about cholesterol lowering strategies in older individuals.

 Since total cholesterol includes both “good” and “bad” cholesterol, it’s worth trying to sort out differences by type of cholesterol.
 A large study that included over 100,000 individuals out of Denmark did just that.
 The results are intriguing.
 They found that death again increases with both low and high LDL cholesterol.
 The sweet spot with the lowest risk for death from any cause was 140 mg/dl, a level that is normally considered elevated on standard laboratory testing (Johanessen 2020).
 Once again, we are faced with data that appears to contradict the idea that low cholesterol is always better.